bonfus/muesr/docs/Tutorial.rst

 Specifying the lattice structure
 ++++++++++++++++++++++++++++++++++++

-The first thing that must be defined is the lattice structure together with the atomic positions.
-Muesr uses the ASE :class:`~Atoms` class.
-You can declare your own, fore example like this (Copper in simple cubic lattice)
+The first thing that must be defined in a sample object is the lattice structure and the atomic positions.
+Muesr uses a custom version of the ASE :class:`~muesr.core.atoms.Atoms` class to do so.
+The following code defines and add the the lattice structure of simple cubic Iron to the sample object:

 .. code-block:: python